syncfusion/blazor-docs/src/common/getting-started/server-side-blazor-dotnet-cli.md

     </head>
     ```

-    > Warning: `Syncfusion.Blazor` package should not install along with [individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages/).
+    > Warning: `Syncfusion.Blazor` package should not be installed along with [individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages/).
 Hence, you have to add the above `Syncfusion.Blazor.Themes` static web assets (styles) in the application.

 ### Using Syncfusion.Blazor NuGet Package [Old standard]

 > Warning: If you prefer the above new standard (individual NuGet packages), then skip this section.
 Using both old and new standards in the same application will throw ambiguous compilation errors.

-1. Now, add **Syncfusion.Blazor** NuGet package to the new application using the below command line.
+1. Now, add **Syncfusion.Blazor** NuGet package to the new application using the following command line.

     ```bash
         dotnet add package Syncfusion.Blazor -v '{:nuget-version:}'
         dotnet restore
     ```

-2. The Syncfusion Blazor package will be included in the newly created project after the installation process is completed.
+2. The Syncfusion Blazor package will be included in the newly created project once the installation process is completed.

 3. Add the Syncfusion bootstrap4 theme in the `<head>` element of the **~/Pages/_Host.cshtml** page.